ernstnolte/routersim/README.md

 -- more modern interface compared to alternatives like Codeblocks -- easy setup of compiler

-## The following functions will be replicated
+## The following functions are simulated
 - basic user management
   + create / delete
 - permission levels